Renick2006/LU-Decomposition/README.md

 ## Program:
 (i) To find the L and U matrix
 ```
-/*
-Program to find the L and U matrix.
+Program to find L and U matrix using LU decomposition.
 Developed by: Renick Fabian Rajesh
 RegisterNumber: 24900741
-*/

 import numpy as np
 from scipy.linalg import lu
 matrix=np.array(eval(input()))